unrival-protocol/documentation/source/protocol.rst

-**6) A proof is a simple object which, given another object and in the context of some context, is either satisfied by or not satisfied by this other object (represented by 1 or 0, respectively).**
+**6) A proof is a simple object which, given another object and in some context, is either satisfied by or not satisfied by this other object (represented by 1 or 0, respectively).**

 6.1) If an object references a proof, it must satisfy this proof.